Automattic/pym-shortcode/docs/readme.md

 ### What is the difference between `Pym.js` and `pym.v1.min.js`?

 In this document, `Pym.js` is used to refer to the JavaScript library.
+"Pym.js Embeds" is the name of this plugin.

 `pym.v1.min.js` is a specific copy of that library, hosted on your server at a given URL.
 It's named following [NPR's `Pym.js` versioning strategy](https://github.com/nprapps/pym.js/tree/master#versioning).
 It is kept up to date with the CDN version of the library by this plugin's maintainers, [following these instructions](https://github.com/INN/pym-shortcode/blob/master/docs/updating-pym.md).

 The CDN version of `Pym.js` is at https://pym.nprapps.org/pym.v1.min.js .

-Also in this plugin is `js/pym.js`, which is `Pym.js` version 1.1.0, and which is kept around for legacy support for graphics created before this plugin had a defined update strategy.
+Also included in this plugin is `js/pym.js`, which is `Pym.js` version 1.1.0, and which is kept around for legacy support for graphics created before this plugin had a defined update strategy.

 ### Why would I want to change the `Pym.js` source URL?